fpapado/rive-offscreen-canvas/README.md

 #### `resizeDrawingSurfaceToCanvas()` and canvas DOM access

-Rive's [resizeDrawingSurfaceToCanvas()](https://help.rive.app/runtimes/overview/web-js/rive-parameters#resizedrawingsurfacetocanvas) uses a reference to `instanceof HTMLCanvasElement` and `this.canvas.getBoundingClientRect()`, neither of which exist in workers and on `OffscreenCanvas`.
+Rive's [resizeDrawingSurfaceToCanvas()](https://help.rive.app/runtimes/overview/web-js/rive-parameters#resizedrawingsurfacetocanvas) uses an `instanceof HTMLCanvasElement` comparison and `this.canvas.getBoundingClientRect()`, neither of which exist in workers or on `OffscreenCanvas`.

 This method is recommended to be called in the `onLoad` callback, to avoid blurry images on high-dpi screens, and might be called automatically in future Rive versions.
-This is an important piece of the puzzle to solve.

 At the moment, there is the `customDevicePixelRatio` option, but Rive needs to also reed the canvas `width` and `height`.